-- Make a referral to children's social care and/or the police immediately if a child is suffering or likely to suffer from harm or is in immediate danger.
+- 1. Make a referral to children's social care and/or the police immediately if a child is suffering or likely to suffer from harm or is in immediate danger.
 Anyone can make a referral.
-The school will use the NSPCC's - 'When to call the police' document for guidance on whether they should call the police and what to expect when they do. - 2.
-Tell a DSL (see section 5.2) as soon as possible if you make a referral directly.
+The school will use the NSPCC's 'When to call the police' document for guidance on whether they should call the police and what to expect when they do. - 2.
+Tell a DSL (see section 5.2) as soon as possible if you make a referral directly. - 3.
+School has a responsibility to provide as much information as possible as part of this referral process.